carst0/carstonbethers.github.io/Blog_posts/Political Pen of Gyges.md

+---
+title: Political Pen of Gyges
+date: 2024-12-30
+preview: Who is evil, Republicans or Democrats?
+A philosophical exploration of political power and the need for checks and balances.
+reading_time: 5
+tags: [politics, philosophy, power, government, checks-and-balances]
+---

 Who is evil, Republicans or Democrats?

 Typically, it’s Republicans when they are in power, and Democrats when they are in power.